rohit575377/rk575377-api/README.md

 - Web
 - API
-  - 01 - Api Project Setup
+  - 01 - Api Project Setup ✔️
-  - 02 - CRUD Apis with static data
+  - 02 - CRUD APIs with static data ✔️
-  - 03 - CRUD Apis with mysql
+  - 03 - CRUD APIs with mysql2 using callback ✔️
+  - 04 - CRUD APIs with mysql2 using promise ✔️
+  - 05 - CRUD APIs with pg using pool ✔️
+  - 06 - CRUD APIs with pg using client 🔥

 ### Express v5